Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 This is a view of the Charlottesville yard in July 1978.
 (Photo copyright S. Peter Nyce, used with permission)

 This photo shows the Charlottesville Yard in September of 1979.
-The coaling tower is in the background to the right.
+The coaling tower is visible in the background to the right.
+Sharp-eyed readers will also note the steam engine easing onto the turntable in the background on the left.
 (1979, Gary Morris photo, used with permission)

 The yard is full of Chessie System equipment, including both EMD and GE power, in this photo from 1982.
 (Norman Blackwood photograph.
 From a slide in the collection of Larry Z. Daily.)